ajitagupta/motivationforeverybody/README.md

 The key is to enjoy the feeling of success that comes from improving in some small way . . . and then rinse and repeat, over and over again.

+Hopefully you see where this is going.
+Each little success is motivating.
+Each little success gives you confidence.
+The accumulation of small successes makes the process, um, maybe not fun, but definitely rewarding—and that’s all you need to keep going.

 Incredibly successful people set a goal and then focus all their attention on the process necessary to achieve that goal.
 They set a goal and then, surprisingly, they forget the goal.